git-tfs/git-tfs/doc/release-notes/NEXT.md

   and the official distribution channel for binaries is a ZIP file or a chocolatey package.

 * Added a new command to create a mapping file of changet ids and commit ids.

+* Fixed authors file not being found for the copy to .git/git-tfs_authors due to git-tfs changing the current directory before initiating the copy.